IceCruelStuff/random-number/README.md

 # random-number
-A tool to generate random numbers
+A tool to generate random numbers.
+This is for Windows users only.